Junha0Zhang/junha0Zhang.github.io/_projects/5_project.md

 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/neurosurgery.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    This image can also have a caption.
-It's like magic.
+    A typical neuronavigation system using infrared in the OR.
+A mechanical part with four infrared balls is clamped to the head of the patient and detected.
 </div>

 You can also put regular text between your rows of images.